devpow112/docker-base-ubuntu/README.md

 ### Interactive

-Not recommended but will work is you need a quick ubuntu environment to do testing with.
+Not recommended but will work if you need a quick Ubuntu environment to do testing with.

 ```sh